-In 1896, Dr. Rabbi Joseph Krauskopf open the National Farm School in Doylestown, Pennsylvania.
+In 1896, Dr. Rabbi Joseph Krauskopf opened the National Farm School in Doylestown, Pennsylvania.
 Inspired by discussions with Leo Tolstoy, Krauskopf hoped to train Jewish immigrants in the United States as farmers.
 The school emphasized "science with practice."

-The school underwent several name changes:
+The school underwent several name changes through the years:

 National Agricultural College in 1948